 The ROI Challenge Interview With Fergal McHugh, Arekibo

-With five weeks to go until our "Digital Success: Meeting The ROI Challenge" event on the 7th of November, we have interviewed our speakers to chat about their views of what digital ROI is, their connection to digital transformation and how they measure ROI.
+For the build up to our "Digital Success: Meeting The ROI Challenge" event in November, we interviewed our speakers to chat about their views of what digital ROI is, their connection to digital transformation and how they measure ROI.
 Starting off we have Fergal McHugh, Head of Strategy at Arekibo.

 Tell us about yourself?

 I am Head of Strategy at Arekibo and I help our customers plan out and deliver their digital strategies.
 I advise on all aspects of the digital journey, from developing business cases, to selecting products and vendors, to considering the impact of adopting new technology across the customer organisation.
 I also spend time thinking about how digital can be done better and bringing together people who have views on that, so holding an event like this is a good way to do this.

 Why is there so much interest in Digital ROI?

 Well it’s something that people are getting challenged on.
 Any activity that involves investment is going to provoke questions about what kind of value that investment brings to the organisation.
 And digital is no different in this regard.
 We collectively need to know if we are going in the right direction and that what we are doing benefits the organisation.
 And of course, the more precise form of that question is “are we getting a return?”.
 All of this is very sensible — where it gets challenging is when we think about what a good “return” looks like for, how we qualify and quantify success in these cases.
 So, it depends on what one thinks Digital ROI is.